 Start off with one of the top things to do if you have only 2 days in Kuala Lumpur is visiting the Petronas Towers!
 You can’t say you’ve been to Kuala Lumpur without seeing the iconic twin towers!
 They are the tallest twin towers in the world, standing at a height of 452 meters.

 The towers are connected by a sky bridge which you can visit between 9 a.m and 9 p.m from Tuesdays to Sundays (except on Fridays when it’s closed from 1 p.m to 2.30 p.m).
 Tickets on the official website cost US$ 20 (RM 80) for adults and US$ 8 (RM 33) for children.

 You can also book a discounted ticket, including a one-way transfer through klook.com for US$ 24.20 (RM 100) for adults and US$ 11.60 (RM 48) for children.
 Come early or book in advance as they sell out fast.

-KL Travel Tip: If your hotel is located in Bukit Bintang, you can easily reach the Petronas Towers on foot by using the air-conditioned walkway from the Pavilion Shopping Mall in Bukit Bintang.
+KL Travel Tip: If your hotel is located in Bukit Bintang, you can easily reach the Petronas Towers on foot by using the air-conditioned walkway from the Pavilion Shopping Mall.

 KLCC Park is a huge garden that comprises of a kid’s playground and pool and several walking trails.
 The main reason tourists visit this park is to watch the lake symphony light and water show every day at 8 p.m, 9 p.m and 10 p.m.
 You can also get an awesome view of the Petronas Twin Towers from the park.

 Located within walking distance from the Petronas Towers, Aquaria KLCC is among the largest aquarium in Southeast Asia.
 The aquarium has a collection of 5,000 land and sea creatures and even features an underwater tunnel where you can get up close and personal with sharks, manta rays and much more!